10 things I've learned about being a Freelancer.

 2. GOOD- I'm more motivated than I realised.

 People say working from home means they won't actually work at all.
-And don't get me wrong, I think there are chronic procrastinators from whom being there own boss is never going to work.
+And don't get me wrong, I think there are chronic procrastinators from whom being their own boss is never going to work.
 But I've really found that if you want to make things work you do just make it work (just like my uncle Tim Gunn told me)(he's not really my uncle but I wish he was).
 I've mostly managed to stick to a 9-5 and I'm mostly able to just start.
-Every now and again I'll have a little wobble and in that case I've found setting myself a goal in my diary helps.
-I don't want to over simplify it as people can need really specific techniques to get into the right working mind set and that's fine.
+Every now and again I'll have a little wobble and in that case, I've found setting myself a goal in my diary helps.
+I don't want to over-simplify it as people can need really specific techniques to get into the right working mindset and that's fine.
 Experiment and get to work!

 Oh Tim, for you I'd try to do anything

-3. BAD Move Kath get out ya chair get out ya chair.
+3. BAD Move Kath get out ya chair.
 Aka the freelance life is a still life.

 One of the worst things I've found is that working from home means you miss out on a lot of exercise.
 Seen as some days I equate chocolate to some use crack cocaine this is somewhat problematic.
-And while my motivation for work is good there are days my motivation to exercise is like my love for people who like to walk around with there hand on there crotch...none existent.
+And while my motivation for work is good there are days my motivation to exercise is like my love for people who like to walk around with their hands on their crotch...which is none existent.
 I really haven't cracked this yet and I'm open to suggestions.
 I don't really have the money for a gym membership but I'm going to try and find a little exercise class after the one I loved ended.
 I've also got a pedometer on my phone but I struggle to get anywhere near the 10000 steps (unless I'm on holiday in which case I walk like a beast!).
 Help is welcome, that or threats to keep me exercising.
 Either or.

 I think this one is specifically for anyone in design.
-Writing to any sort of content is hard as a level of quiet is involved.
+Writing any sort of content is hard as a level of quiet is involved.
 But if your drawing you can watch any old shit!
-I've listened to countless podcasts and audio books and worked just as hard.
-I know its hard to believe but it relaxes me and gives my work pace.
+I've listened to countless podcasts and audiobooks and worked just as hard.
+I know it's hard to believe but it relaxes me and gives my work pace.
 It influences me and stops any creative panic or boredom.
-Don't get me wrong I don't do it all the time, start of projects in particular needs a bit of silence to get going.
+Don't get me wrong I don't do it all the time, the start of projects in particular needs a bit of silence to get going.
 But once I start I can relax and get into it.
-A boss would be ragging on me and I'd feel guilty but now my boss thinks it's bloody bad ass cos it's me mutha fuckers! (also you can see some of picks of the best podcasts in a previous blog, go check it out after this!)
+A boss would be ragging on me and I'd feel guilty but now my boss thinks it's bloody badass cos it's me mutha fuckers! (also you can see some picks of the best podcasts in a previous blog, go check it out after this!)